Optimize Your Etsy Listings: Photos, Descriptions, and Attributes That Sell

 Technical Requirements

+Etsy recommends images at least 2000 pixels on the shortest side, 4:3 aspect ratio, JPG or PNG format, under 20MB.
 You do not need professional equipment.
-A recent smartphone with natural window light and a clean background produces better results than a DSLR with bad lighting.
-Light is what makes or breaks product photos.
-Not the camera.
+A recent smartphone with natural window light and a clean background beats a DSLR with bad lighting every time.
+Light is what makes or breaks product photos — not the camera.

 The Video Slot